Hatsune Miku and her merry friends.* From left to right, Kagamine Len and Rin, Hatsune Miku, and Megurine Luka. Not pictured: Kaito and Meiko.

 Easy-Mode Mockery: Playing on the Easy difficulty in F and F 2nd prevents you from unlocking the Hard versions of songs, and some modules and items.
 Additionally, if you choose to use a help item, the rank shown will have a green heart beside it.
-Some help items go further and automatically give you the CHEAP/LOUSY rating regardless of performance, preventing you from unlocking new songs.
+Some help items go further and automatically give you the CHEAP/LOUSY/SO CLOSE rating regardless of performance, preventing you from unlocking new songs.

 One of the cheapest, in gaming terms, help items was removed for F 2nd, which allowed you to, on any difficulty, play it with only the basic note types of Easy Mode.

-Engrish: As the Vocaloid 3 modules were only finished a few weeks before the release of Project Diva F in English, all the songs are only translated in that Romanji is used on the karaoke bar.
+Engrish: As the Vocaloid 3 modules were only finished a few weeks before the release of Project Diva F in English, all the songs but one are only translated in that Romanji is used on the karaoke bar.
 Also, All the Vocaloids, when, as of recent updates, all of them have a english voice bank, still use the original engrish victory announcements.
 Several fans of Project Diva have took it upon themselves to remix, using the Vocaloid 3 English voicebank, several of the songs from Project Diva F and have so far shown almost half the songs sound just as good, if not better, in english!

-Averted, in a very cute fashion, in F 2nd...
+The lack of english is averted, in a very cute fashion, in F 2nd...
 Luka uses the english Yankee Doodle chant for the new minigame, in all regions, purely since she's always spoken passable english!

-Then averted even more in a shocking move, as SEGA announced that the subtitles now have an option on most of the songs to translate faithfully the lyrics into full English, approved by Crypton and the original composers, for the Western Release!
+Then averted even more in a shocking move, as SEGA announced that the subtitles now have an option on most of the songs to translate faithfully the lyrics into full English, approved by Crypton and the original composers, for the western release!

 Fake Longevity: Unlocking 100% of the Modules in the original PSP game requires clearing all of the songs sung by Miku (32 of the 36) and getting either 5 Normals or 1 Great... per character!
 This also has to be done six times, using a character's original module for each run, making it almost a waste to use any of Miku's other costumes.